Overview

 The purpose of this field is to replace the default WordPress meta box for taxonomy and offer more options to control how it displays.

-If you prefer saving data, check out taxonomy advanced.
+If you prefer saving data, check out the taxonomy advanced field.

 Template usage